Status

 Detailed previews

-You can display a diff of the content changes by adding the --preview flag:
+You can display a diff of content changes by adding the --preview flag to status-content:

 This shows a line‑by‑line comparison of your local file against the remote version for each modified, renamed or type‑changed item.
 Use this to review changes before deciding to push.